Kansas City Royals: St. Louis Cardinals

-Historic rivalry
+New York Yankees

 From 1976 to 1980, the Royals faced the New York Yankees four times in five years in the American League Championship Series.
 The Yankees won in 1976, 1977 and 1978, while the Royals won in 1980.
+The teams did not face each other in the postseason again until the 2024 American League Division Series, with the Yankees winning in four games.
 In a 2013 article about the 1983 Pine Tar Incident involving the two teams, Lou Pinella said: "As a team, we didn't really like Kansas City.
 We had played them in the '76, '77 and '78 postseason and beaten them every time.
 There was no love lost between the teams.
 We didn't like each other.
 They were our big rivals..."
 George Brett agreed: "I hated everyone on the Yankees, I really did.
 I hated 'em all, back in that era."
 Kansas City also held historic grudges against the Yankees in general, as during the Athletics' residency under Arnold Johnson's ownership, it was effectively a de facto "farm team" for the Bronx Bombers due to lopsided trades in favor of New York.